 This course is an inquiry-based science class exploring the interrelationships of life, earth, and physical sciences.
 Required content includes the study of the interactions and limiting factors of natural and technological systems.
-Specifically, topics will include force and motion, the atmosphere, genetics/heredity and human systems, characteristics of life, study of protists, and the interactions with our health.
+Specifically, topics will include force and motion, weather and atmosphere, genetics/heredity and human systems, characteristics of life, cells, and the human body system.